Cool Cat Saves the Kids: Reception

 Cool Cat Saves the Kids only had a home media release, and it did not receive significant mainstream media coverage.
 It was panned by Internet reviewers, with some considering it among the worst movies ever made, as well as a source of ironic enjoyment.
 The 2018 re-release Cool Cat: Kids Superhero was reviewed by PewDiePie in 2019 as part of his Cringe Tuesdays series.
 In 2023, users of the movie social network Letterboxd voted Cool Cat Saves the Kids as number 9 on its list of "10 Best 'So Bad, It's Good' Movies".
+Steve Terreberry, another popular YouTuber, also made a video on the film, titled, “Cool Cat… Worst Kids Movie Ever?”
+In the video, he says he “wish he could un-watch the movie” and summarizes it in a comedic and mocking way.
+As of September, 2026, the video sits at 1.7 million views.

 In response to a negative review on the popular YouTube channel I Hate Everything, Derek Savage demanded that the review be deleted and put a YouTube copyright strike on the channel.
 Savage subsequently continued to harass the channel's owner, Alex Beltman, and threatened to file a lawsuit if the review was reuploaded.
 Beltman also claimed that Savage had emailed him impersonating a lawyer.
 Jim Vorel of Paste Magazine criticized Savage's actions, and argued that the review's use of movie clips was protected under the fair use doctrine of U.S. copyright law.